 The unlawful use of a license can result in multiple traffic offenses or criminal penalties.
 Other related offenses include driving without a license, or using a fake ID.
 The unlawful use of a commercial driver’s license restricts a driver’s ability to obtain a license in the future.

 The unlawful possession or use of a commercial driver’s license (CDL) involves obtaining a fake CDL, using another driver’s CDL, or allowing another person to use one’s own CDL.
-Unlawful use of a CDL is a misdemeanor offense in Colorado.
-Penalties include a fine; however, a conviction can also disqualify a driver from their being able to obtain a CDL in the future.
+Unlawful use of a CDL can be a class 2 misdemeanor or a petty offense.

 It is also unlawful in Colorado to display or use a fraudulently obtained identification card.
 This includes allowing another person to use your valid ID.
-Use of a fake ID is a class 3 misdemeanor.
-Penalties include up to 6 months in jail and a fine of up to $750.
+Use of a fake ID can be a class 2 misdemeanor or a petty offense.

 If you were charged for the unlawful use or possession of a Colorado driver’s license, please contact us at Colorado Legal Defense Group.
 Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with motor vehicle violations and criminal offenses.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.